La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <td><b>zy.</b>
 </td></tr></tbody></table>

-As you can see
+As you can see:

-- to get the name for a vowel, we add the word **bu**
+- to get the name for a vowel, we add the word **bu**.
-- to get the name for a consonant, we add **y.** to the consonant
+- to get the name for a consonant, we add **y.** to the consonant.
 - the word for **'** (apostrophe) is **.y'y**.

-We can spell word using these names.
+We can spell words using these names.
 For example, CNN will be **cy. ny. ny.**

 <!-- A capital letter alone has a special meaning.
 It denotes the name of that letter: